windz3r0day/windz3r0day/README.md

 ## ⚠️ Disclaimer

-All research and content shared here are for **educational purposes** only.
-Misuse of this information is strongly discouraged.
+All research and content are intended for **educational purposes** only.
+Any misuse of this information is strongly discouraged.

 ---

-⭐️ **Feel free to explore my repositories and follow my journey into WordPress security and development!**
+⭐️ **Feel free to explore my repositories, follow my journey, and join me in securing WordPress!**